jeffdavidson343/jeffdavidson343/README.md

 - 👋 Hi, I’m Jeff Davidson
 - 👨‍💻 I currently work at Bond-Pro in Tampa, FL as a Software Support Analyst
-- 👀 I’m interested in ... expanding my knowledge & getting a promotion at work
+- 👀 I’m interested in ...
+Data Analytics, Video Game Dev, and Automating routine tasks
 - 🌱 I’m currently learning ...
-ETL Migration
+Machine Learning, NN's, and Big Data
-- 💞️ I’m looking to collaborate on ... studying
+- 💞️ I’m looking to collaborate on ... learning godot
 - 📫 How to reach me ...
 Slack, or jeffreydavidson343@gmail.com

 <!---